 Seven - many SME owners are thinking about retiring in the next ten years - over 70% of the business population in many countries.
 It will be a buyer's market under 2025; green will undoubtedly be one of the deciding factors if not the preeminent reason to choose one company over another.
 An EMS can prove to the buyer that the company has exercised better management control, reducing the potential for hidden liabilities.

 Eight - the legacy issue has other implications.
 Many SMEs are family owned.
 Unless there has been a solid management approach for the environment, an intergenerational sale may carry with it the harsh reality of heavy financial penalties and even jail sentences for the new owners, your children or your grandchildren.
 Succession is enough of a nightmare for a small business unless it is well planned, and this is not common.
+Watch noted environmental lawyer Dianne Saxe explain the pitfalls in the interview series "In the Limelight".

 Nine - "Over the past 20 years, environmental risk and liability issues have emerged to become one of the most value-destructive factors facing family-owned businesses, and are therefore major factors in the family business valuation."
 Don Schwerzler, a well-respected advisor on succession planning for family-based businesses in the US, has proven that the adoption of ISO 14001 has not only helped stop the drain on valuation, he has used it with good success to prepare the business for sale or transfer.